Masonic Grand Lodge of Texas

 Homestead Craft Village

-Homestead Craft Village, located 5 miles northwest of Waco, offers shopping, dining, and self-guided tours.
-The 18-acre complex includes a 200-year old barn, the Potter’s House, a woodworking shop, a restored 1760 gristmill, fiber arts, herb garden, and more.
+Homestead Craft Village is a faith-based community offering shopping, dining, and self-guided tours.
+The 18-acre complex includes a 200-year old barn, the Potter’s House, a woodworking shop, a restored 1760 gristmill, fiber arts, an herb garden, and more.
 Guided tours are available by appointment.
-Try the new Apple Cider Mill and Tea Room in…
+Try the new Apple Cider Mill and Tea Room in the…

 Read More